Thesavagecoder7784/Deep-Learning-Algorithms/README.md

 1. Contains the syntax of creating a basic Multi-Layer Perceptron Regressor model to predict the output of a dataset created using make_regression
 2. The application of the Multi-Layer Perceptron Regressor Model to predict the category of the Boston dataset

+## Convolutional Neural Network
+1. The application of the Convolutional Neural Network to predict the output of the MNIST dataset

 ## Artificial Neural Network (using Keras)